PDXpert PLM Software

 This help topic describes the current PDXpert PLM release.
 Earlier releases may be different.
 To view your release's version of this topic, open PDXpert and press the F1 key or select the Help menu.

-Back up the database
+Back up the database and library

-Using the manual backup tool §
+Using the manual backup tool§

 On the PDXpert Application Server window:

-Click on the Manage tab.
+Click on Manage.

 In the Maintenance area, click the button to open the Save Backup As dialog.